currentxchange/purple-explainer/README.md

   <img width="100%" height="auto" src="https://github.com/currentxchange/purple-explainer/blob/master/Images/cXc-Music-Polaroid.png"></a>
 </p>

+# cXc History
-> cXc.world launched in Alpha in Dec 2018.
-After two minor releases (Silver Edition + Gold Version), the upcoming Beta release will bring Purple online starting April 17, 2021.
+cXc.world (Alpha) launched in Dec 2018, integrated with Steemit (Hive) to autoformat  music posts on blogs, .
+Alpha had time-limited Ups, but not on-chain.
+After two minor releases (Silver Edition [2019] + Gold Version [2020]), the upcoming Beta release will enable the Purple Economy fully on WAX starting with the release of PURPLE on April 17, 2021.

+> All pre-beta Ups will be transitioned, so artists will get paid in BLUX for Ups happening now in Gold Version.

+> Note: We have temporarily removed Hive integration until WAX transition is complete to avoid confusion.

-Discover more mapps we're bringing to Purple in the [Mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview) paper.
+🧠🗺️ Discover how Mapps work and what Mapps we've got planned in our [Mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview) paper.

 # Quick Definitions